GROSSE MUSIK IST UNERSCHÖPFLICH.

 - CLAUDIO ABBADO (1933-2014)

 Praised for her deeply felt musicality and inspiring temperament, Hyeju Jung is emerging as one of the most interesting and talented young conductors of South Korea/Germany.
 She won the 1st prize at the Lake Como International Conducting Competition 2021.
-And her success at the 2nd European Union Conducting Competition 2020, with more than 300 applicants from all over the world, at which she was a finalist and award winner, brought her immediate international attention.
+Before such great results, she was also a finalist in the Arthur Nikisch International Conducting Competition 2020 and at the 2nd European Union Conducting Competition 2020, with more than 300 applicants from all over the world, at which she was a finalist and award winner, brought her immediate international attention.

 Hyeju Jung is passionate about her work as an opera conductor, vocal coach and choir conductor.